WordPress/better-code-editing/readme.md

 ## Getting Started

 You can locate a ZIP for this plugin on the [releases page](https://github.com/WordPress/codemirror-wp/releases) on GitHub.
 To install, simply go to your WP Admin and Plugins > Add New.
 Then click "Upload Plugin" and select the `codemirror-wp.zip` you downloaded from the releases page.
-Then click "Install Now" and on the next screen click "Activate".
+Then click "Install Now" and on the next screen click "Activate Plugin".

 Otherwise, to set up the plugin for development: clone this repository and run `npm install` to download CodeMirror and other assets.